bobheadxi/bobheadxi.github.io/about.md

 <h1>👋</h1>
 <h1 style="font-weight:500;margin-top:-0.5rem;text-align:center;">about me!</h1>

-I'm Robert, and I'm a software enginner currently working at [Sourcegraph](https://sourcegraph.com).
+I'm Robert, and I'm a software engineer currently working at [Sourcegraph](https://sourcegraph.com).
 I lead a team that builds Sourcegraph's online services, as well as a generalized platform for engineers across the company to build online services.

 <br />